dgooden123/pandas-challenge/README.md

 # pandas-challenge
 Used district-wide standardized test results and school characteristics to display trends in school performance.
-The jupyter notebook PyCitySchools
+The jupyter notebook PyCitySchools creates 9 tables/dataframes showing:

-Create a high level snapshot (in table form) of the district's key metrics, including:
+1. District Summary
   Total Schools
   Total Students
   Total Budget
   Average Math Score
   Average Reading Score
   % Passing Math (The percentage of students that passed math.)
   % Passing Reading (The percentage of students that passed reading.)
   % Overall Passing (The percentage of students that passed math and reading.)

-School Summary
+2. School Summary

-Create an overview table that summarizes key metrics about each school, including:

   School Name
   School Type
   Total Students
   Total School Budget
   Per Student Budget
   Average Math Score
   Average Reading Score
   % Passing Math (The percentage of students that passed math.)
   % Passing Reading (The percentage of students that passed reading.)
   % Overall Passing (The percentage of students that passed math and reading.)

-Top Performing Schools (By % Overall Passing)
+3. Top Performing Schools (By % Overall Passing) School Name

-Create a table that highlights the top 5 performing schools based on % Overall Passing.
-Include:

-School Name
   School Type
   Total Students
   Total School Budget
   Per Student Budget
   Average Math Score
   Average Reading Score
   % Passing Math (The percentage of students that passed math.)
   % Passing Reading (The percentage of students that passed reading.)
   % Overall Passing (The percentage of students that passed math and reading.)

-Bottom Performing Schools (By % Overall Passing)
+4. Lowest Performing Schools (By % Overall Passing) School Name

-Create a table that highlights the bottom 5 performing schools based on % Overall Passing.
-Include all of the same metrics as above.

-Math Scores by Grade**

-Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

-Reading Scores by Grade

-Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

-Scores by School Spending
+  School Type

-Create a table that breaks down school performances based on average Spending Ranges (Per Student).
-Use 4 reasonable bins to group school spending.
-Include in the table each of the following:
+  Total Students
+  Total School Budget
+  Per Student Budget
   Average Math Score
   Average Reading Score
   % Passing Math (The percentage of students that passed math.)
   % Passing Reading (The percentage of students that passed reading.)
   % Overall Passing (The percentage of students that passed math and reading.)

+5. Average Math Scores by Grade Level

+6. Average Reading Scores by Grade Level

+7. Scores by School Spending
+  Average Math Score
+  Average Reading Score
+  % Passing Math (The percentage of students that passed math.)
+  % Passing Reading (The percentage of students that passed reading.)
+  % Overall Passing (The percentage of students that passed math and reading.)

-Scores by School Size
+8. Scores by School Size

-Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).
+  Average Math Score
+  Average Reading Score
+  % Passing Math (The percentage of students that passed math.)
+  % Passing Reading (The percentage of students that passed reading.)
+  % Overall Passing (The percentage of students that passed math and reading.)

-Scores by School Type
+9. Scores by School Type

-Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).
+  Average Math Score
+  Average Reading Score
+  % Passing Math (The percentage of students that passed math.)
+  % Passing Reading (The percentage of students that passed reading.)
+  % Overall Passing (The percentage of students that passed math and reading.)

+ Conclusions: The analysis shows that charter schools have a higher overall passing rate of 90.5% compared to district schools with only 53.7%
+ Also, the schools that are smaller in size (smaller student population) have higher overall passing rates (90.1% and 91.6% for small and medium schools respectively compared to 56.6% among larger schools).